cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 Unlike many clustering algorithms which require the user to input the desired number of clusters, DBSCAN caluculates how many clusters are in the dataset based two criteria

-1. The minimum number of points required within a neighbourhood in order for a cluster to be defined
+1. The minimum number of points required within a neighborhood in order for a cluster to be defined

 2. The epsilon radius, this is the distance from each point within which points will be defined as being part of the same cluster